 These hot springs seep into a series of pools surrounded by some lush tropical plants and trees.
 Head up to the top set of pools where you can enjoy the views while soaking in waters.
 Alternatively, you can let the waters falling into the lower pools give you a pummelling massage then relax on the banks of the springs.

 The polar opposite to the partying destination of Kuta, Lovina is relaxed, low key and low rise.
-The beaches here are blessed with calm seas and you can get a variety of Balinese or Ayvurveda treatments in the quaint, simple and soothing surroundings.
+The beaches here are blessed with calm seas and you can get a variety of Balinese or Ayvurveda treatments or other kind of treatments as vaginal bleaching for the less orthodox in the quaint, simple and soothing surroundings.

 Nusa Lembongan is still undiscovered by many of the tourists who come to Bali.
 The area is blessed with quiet, white sandy beaches, crystal clear waters and plenty of simple but striking accommodation that sit right by the beach front.